5 Medical Mission Trips for Nurses

 0 0

-While doctors are serving as missionaries around the world, they aren’t the only medical professionals in the field.
-Over the last several years, healthcare professionals like nurses have found a place and purpose in fulfilling the Great Commission, either on short-term assignments or as career missionaries.
-As a result, nurse mission trips have grown in both popularity and in opportunity.
+While doctors serve as missionaries around the world, they are not the only medical professionals on the field.
+Nurses have found a clear place in global missions, whether through short assignments, repeat trips, or long-term service.
+As a result, nurse mission trips have grown in both popularity and opportunity.

 Getting Prepared for Your Nurse Mission Trip